Yamato DaiwaE(CMA)S(cript) extensions

 As result of the collection and analysis of various types of information, we decided not to implement following validation of parameters.
 The primary reason is that the number of kilobytes needs to be decreased as much as possible due to concerns regarding a sudden increase in the total size of the library or in the transitive dependencies of a large number of functions and the like.
 This is an unavoidable problem for browser applications.
 If you are using JavaScript instead of TypeScript and there are mistakes related to the incorrect type of a parameter, a JavaScript runtime error could occur, but the cause will not be obvious from the error message.
 That is why it could be misinterpreted as a library bug.

-Importing functionality
+Importing Functionality

 After installing this npm package, you can import the functions, classes, etc. described on the documentation site.
 For project building tools and runtimes that support the "import" keyword, you can import according to the example below.